balzack/databag-openwrt/README.md

-This is just a copy of Databag formatted for building within OpenWrt.
+This is a copy of Databag formatted for building within OpenWrt.

 The device admin should update the uci config specifying the service port and persistent storage path of their router configuration.